-8. Approximate number of people who will participate in the activity:

-9. Description (including size and volume) of any items to be handed out, displayed, or used in the proposed activity (attach additional pages if more space is needed):

-10. Is a table requested (note that only TJPA-provided tabl es may be used)?
-Yes No 1.
-Additional Information (attach additional pages if more space is needed) (optional): 12.
-The undersigned acknowledges receipt of the Salesfor Transit Center Permit Procedure for Expressive Activit Signature of Applicant Date Below this line for Salesforce Tr cansit Center staff use only The Application is: Approved Denied

-Signature of Director or Designee
+8. 3.
+Approximate number of people who will participate in the activity: Description (including size and volume) of any items to be exiting (attach additional pages if more space is needed): e handed out, displayed, or used in the proposed Is a table requested (note that only TJPA-provided tables may be used)?
+Yes No Additional Information (attach additional pages if more space is needed) (optional): The undersigned acknowledges receipt of the Salesforce Tensit Center Permit Procedure for Expressive Activities a Signature of Applicant Date Below this line for Salesforce Transi it Center staff use only The e Application is: Approved Denied Signature of Director or Designee Date